-Code of Conduct team members will be introduced in person at the conference.
-You can approach any of them at any time to discuss an incident.
-We will also post their names closer to the conference.
+The team members will be introduced in person at the conference.
+You can approach any of them at any time to discuss an incident or concern.
 You can also ask any other staff to help you find them at the conference.
-We will provide more instant points of contact (Slack, phone) once we are closer to the conference.

 Please do not feel like you may be a burden to us by reporting incidents.
 Even if you happen to report multiple incidents during the conference.
 We rather consider reports an opportunity for us to act: by knowing about an incident, we can act on it, and often prevent it from continuing or repeating.
 But if we don’t know, we can’t take action.

 If you are not sure whether the situation was a Code of Conduct violation, or whether it applied to that particular space, we encourage you to still report it.
 We would much rather have a few extra reports where we decide to take no action, rather than miss a report of an actual violation.
 We do not look negatively on you if we find the incident is not a violation.
 And knowing about incidents that are not violations, or happen outside our spaces, can also help us to improve the Code of Conduct or the processes surrounding it.

 In your report please include, when possible:

 If you don’t have some of this information, or not at this time, please still make the report anyways.

 If you feel unsafe reporting in person, you may choose someone to represent you.
 In this case, we’d need their contact information, but we’d ask you to make clear that this person represents you.

 When handling a report, we follow specific guidelines.